 The PAX Water Mixer provides thorough mixing when installed below the hatch of a tank, even when the hatch is far from the center of the tank.
 Mixing performance will differ by no more than 20%, depending on the position of the PAX Water Mixer in the tank.

 The PAX Water Mixer does not need to be attached to the floor of the tank.
 Each impeller mixer has three “gecko” feet – made of a durable, NSF-certified rubber – that grip onto the tank floor and keep the mixer stationary while remaining gentle on the tank’s interior coating.
-In tanks with a sloped floor, the mixer can be tethered to the tank floor.
+For tanks with a sloped floor, ask about our monopod jet mixers.

 Thermal and chemical uniformity in a tank is typically established within the first 24 hours of mixer operation and will vary based on the tank shape and size.